 Ian Smith was born in Enniskillen in Northern Ireland, but at the age of 11 he moved with his family to the town of Peebles in the Borders region of Scotland.
 His father, brother and sisters still live there now.
-Since then, he has spent time in England, Switzerland, Japan, Ethiopia, India, Libya, Tunisia and a part of the Korean peninsula that isn’t visited very often.
+Since then, he has lived in England, Switzerland, Japan, Ethiopia, North Korea, Libya and Tunisia, as well as spending shorter stints working in India, the Republic of Ireland, Egypt, Algeria, the United Arab Emirates, Myanmar and Mauritius.
 He currently lives in Sri Lanka.

 In his time he has worked as a bookshop assistant, a cleaner in a skin clinic, a farmhand, a general dogsbody for a consultancy firm (while it was researching the fish-processing area of Aberdeen Harbour), a grape-picker, a hop-picker, a kitchen porter, a member of a nightclub’s floor-staff (his least favourite job ever), a night porter, a project manager, a proof-reader, a supermarket shelf-stacker and truck loader / unloader, a teacher, a teacher-trainer, a trainee journalist, a travel-book researcher and writer, a university lecturer, a volunteer at a school for boys with behavioural issues (or ‘maladjusted boys’ as they were called back in those un-PC days), a warehouseman and a youth hostel warden.